OCA/timesheet/sale_timesheet_rounded/readme/DESCRIPTION.rst

-Round timesheet lines quantity based on project' settings.
+Round timesheet lines amounts in sales based on project' settings.

 A typical use case is: you work 5 minutes but you want to invoice 15 minutes.

-With this module you can configure a rounding factor on the project and all the lines tracked on this project's tasks will show a rounded amount.
+With this module you can configure a rounding unit or factor on the project and all the lines tracked on this project's tasks will show a rounded amount.

 If you want you can override the value manually on each entry.